 You can compare features of SoapUI and SoapUI NG Pro on this page: Feature comparison of SoapUI and SoapUI NG Pro.

-1. SoapUI NG Pro gives the complete functional testing capability for SOAP API, REST and other protocols
+1) SoapUI NG Pro gives complete functional testing capabilities for SOAP API, REST and other protocols,

-3. Ready!
-API platform provides the skeleton that determines our service inputs to generate the test coverage report which evaluates the functionality coverage implicitly.
+3) Ready!
+The API platform provides a skeleton that determines our service inputs to generate a test coverage report which evaluates the functionality coverage implicitly.

-4. It allows ad-hoc testing or command line interface to test our APIs effectively.
+4) This allows ad-hoc testing or command line interfaces to test our APIs effectively.

-5. All the REST, SOAP API and other service components can be used by simply drag and drop method
+5) All REST, SOAP API and other service components can be used by simply drag and drop method.

-6. In SoapUI NG Pro, a data driven feature is little enhanced in retrieving information from external data sources, for example, Excel, XML, JDBC data sources and file/directories etc. Then these retrieved data will be converted into SoapUI NG Properties test step.
+6) In SoapUI NG Pro, a data driven feature is little enhanced in retrieving information from external data sources, for example, Excel, XML, JDBC data sources and file/directories etc. The retrieved data will then be converted into the SoapUI NG Properties test step.

-8. SoapUI NG Pro offers the feature called point-and-click to generate test scenarios quickly
+8) SoapUI NG Pro offers a feature called point-and-click to generate test scenarios quickly.

-9. SoapUI NG Pro allows the end user to customize their services easily even they are new to SoapUI Pro or development experience.
+9) SoapUI NG Pro allows the end user to customize their services easily even if they are new to SoapUI Pro or development experience.

-10. Few more important features available in SoapUI NG Pro:
+10) Here are a few more important features available at SoapUI NG Pro

 - Test Coverage: To analyze the API tests along with the functionality as expected

-- Multi-environment Support: Allows changing the testing environment based on our requirements
+- Multi-environmental Support: Allows for changing the testing environment based on our requirements

-- Complex Scenarios: SoapUI NG Pro makes it easier the APIs which are involved in client-server architecture
+- Complex Scenarios: SoapUI NG Pro makes it easier for APIs that are involved in client-server architecture

-- Drag and Drop Test Creation: As it exists, it is easy to create and run the test scenarios by drag and drop feature
+- Drag and Drop Test Creation: As it exists, it is easy to create and run test scenarios using the drag and drop feature

-- SoapUI team also introduced LoadUI NG tool for LoadUI Pro users.
-It is used for performing load testing on Ready!
+- The SoapUI team also introduced the LoadUI NG tool for LoadUI Pro users.
+It is used to perform load testing on Ready!
 API platform.
 It basically simulates the SoapUI NG Protest cases and determines the load of the application server

-SoapUI and SoapUI Pro features are helpful to build and deliver web services with fewer defects.
-SoapUI and SoapUI Pro also support other features like service mock testing, multiple environments, generating quick reports, SQL builder/editor and so on.
+SoapUI and SoapUI Pro features are effective in building and delivering web services with fewer defects.
+SoapUI and SoapUI Pro also support a few other features such as service mock testing, multiple environments, generating quick reports, SQL builder/editor and so on.

-Next Tutorial: So far in this tutorial, we discussed the major features of SoapUI, SoapUI Pro (and SoapUI NG Pro) tools.
-In next tutorial, we will learn installation of SoapUI and SoapUI Pro.
-Also, we will see the major differences between SoapUI, SoapUI Pro and their plugins.
+Next Tutorial: In this tutorial, we discussed the major features of SoapUI, SoapUI Pro (and SoapUI NG Pro) tools.
+In the next tutorial, we will learn the installation of SoapUI and SoapUI Pro.
+We will also look at the major differences between SoapUI, SoapUI Pro and their plugins.

-Keep reading and don’t forget to post your queries in comments below.
+Keep reading and don’t forget to post your feedback and queries in the comments section below.
+We would love to hear from you.

 Nice one.
 Is it necessary to learn core java or enough woth groovy scripting??